Tatra (company): 1982–2008 T815 and beyond

 The Tatra 815 was designed for extreme off-road conditions, and its road versions are derived from the off-road original.
 After the 53rd session of the Council for Mutual Economic Assistance, a directive was issued that Tatra N.P. would be the sole supplier of off-road commercial vehicles of <12 ton capacity for Eastern Bloc countries, leading to a modernization of the company and its production models.
-Following extensive testing at different sites, including Siberia, the type T815 was introduced in 1982 with production starting in 1983.
+Following extensive testing at different sites, including Siberia, the type T815 was introduced in 1982, with production starting in 1983.
 The T815 was made of 142 main assembly components as opposed to the 219 main assembly components of its predecessor.
 The engine's power output was increased by up to 45% and a new COE tiltable cabin was introduced.
-Modular engine designs resulted in offerings of V8, V10 or V12 engines with or without turbocharger.
+Modular engine designs resulted in offerings of V8, V10, or V12 engines with or without a turbocharger.

 T815 was upgraded to T815-2 with minor cosmetic changes and improved ergonomics and safety – the biggest change was the engine emissions accordance with the "Euro0" limits and to Euro I limits in 1993 (turbocharged V8 engine only since this time for the full legislation; the Deutz 513 air-cooled V8 engine was offered as an alternative).
 The TerrNo1, introduced in 1997, featured a redesigned cabin as well as better sound and heat insulation than the previous models.
 The TerrNo1 was based on the same frame as the previous models, so its cabin could be retrofitted to all type T815s built since 1993.
-In 2000, the TerrNo1 cabin was again redesigned, and for the first time there was an option to fit liquid-cooled engines.
+In 2000, the TerrNo1 cabin was again redesigned, and for the first time, there was an option to fit liquid-cooled engines.

 The TerrNo1 model introduced the 'KingFrame rear axle suspension setup.
 Another step in evolution for the T3B engine came with the Euro II emission limits.
 Following further improvements in 2003, the T815 had the new Euro III T3C V8 engine mated to all new 14-speed range+split gearbox as well as an option for engines from other suppliers such as Caterpillar, Cummins, Detroit Diesel, Deutz and MTU to be fitted.
-In September 2006, Tatra introduced its Euro IV compliant turbocharged T3D engine with the SCR exhaust technology and in February 2008 the company introduced the world's first Euro V-compliant air-cooled diesel engine based on the T3D engine.
+In September 2006, Tatra introduced its Euro IV compliant turbocharged T3D engine with the SCR exhaust technology, and in February 2008, the company introduced the world's first Euro V-compliant air-cooled diesel engine based on the T3D engine.